sleepomeno/sleepomeno.github.io/source/about-me/index.markdown

 sidebar: collapse
 footer: true
 ---
 Hi!
 My name is Gregor Riegler in case you don't know.
-I'm in my twenties and I have studied Computer Science at the Technical University of Vienna.
-At the moment I'm finishing my Master's degree in Software Engineering and Internet Computing.
+I'm a software engineer in my twenties.
+I have a master's degree in Computer Science from the Technical University of Vienna.

 So far I've worked as a backend and frontend web developer for several years.
-In my projects I have used following technologies among others: GWT, AngularJS, Clojure, Java, Groovy, Scala, Android, Python, Liferay, Java, C, Perl, Sass, KnockoutJS, Typo3, Haskell, etc.
+In my projects I have used following technologies among others:
+Haskell, PureScript, GWT, AngularJS, Clojure, Java, Groovy, Scala, Android, Python, Liferay, Java, Perl, Sass, KnockoutJS, Typo3, etc.
+It's not a secret that I have a bias for unusual, bleeding-edge technologies.
+I especially prefer functional programming in languages like Haskell, PureScript or Clojure.
+I regularly give talks about topics arising in the functional programming world in local tech meetups.

 In my free time chances are good that you might meet me at a local coffee shop.
 Apart from coffee I also like playing billiards, chess, poker and darts and solving sudokus.
-In addition, I practice Karate and juggling (<a href="http://www.youtube.com/watch?v=kOOhAXUTnvE" target="_blank">this</a> is still the dream...).
+In addition, I practice juggling (<a href="http://www.youtube.com/watch?v=kOOhAXUTnvE" target="_blank">this</a> is still the dream...).
 What I don't like: pessimism and slow passersby.

 You can find me on github as [sleepomeno](https://github.com/sleepomeno "sleepomeno") and could follow me on Twitter.